ethersphere/bee-docs/docs/getting-started/host-your-website-using-ENS.md

 Use the `resolver-options` flag to point the bee resolver to any ENS compatible smart-contract on any EVM compatible chain
 :::
 :::warn
-Make sure you trust the gateway you are interacting with.
-To be sure you are retrieving the correct content run your own ENS resolver and Bee node.
+Make sure you trust the gateway you are interacting with!
+To ensure that you are retrieving the correct content, run your own ENS resolver and Bee node.
 :::
 ### Link an ENS domain to a website.